Preiļi Municipality

 Preiļi Municipality (Preiļu novads) is a municipality in Latgale, Latvia.
-The municipality was formed in 2000 by merging Aizkalne Parish, Preiļi Parish and Preiļi town.
-In 2009 it absorbed Pelēči Parish and Sauna Parish, too the administrative centre being Preiļi.
+The administrative center is Preiļi.
+The municipality was formed in 2000 by merging Aizkalne Parish, Preiļi Parish and Preiļi town of Preiļi district.
+In 2009 it absorbed Pelēči Parish and Sauna Parish after the abolition of districts.
 The population in 2020 was 9,054.

 On 1 July 2021, Preiļi Municipality was enlarged when Riebiņi Municipality, Vārkava Municipality and Aglona Parish were merged into it.